For people who make a living being creative, often the greatest battle is where to start.

 Distractions are just that … distractions.
 They take you away from what you should be doing and keep you from accomplishing anything.
 While I am a fan of Pinterest & Flickr and browsing polymer art through those medias, they are also one of the biggest time sucks!
 Let me ask you this, have you ever gone to Pinterest for ‘just 5 minutes’ and ended up looking at the clock an hour later wondering where your time went?
 I have.
 I call it the “Pinterest Vacuum” … because it sucks you in!
 The same is true of Facebook and all other forms of social media.
 Let me be honest here … social media will be there when you are done working, as will all the people who visit those social media outlets.
 It’s not as though in the 4 hours you are in your studio working that Facebook will suddenly cease to exist, or that pinned tutorial you might want to look at later won’t pop up again in 4 weeks (has anyone else noticed that trend?).

-[Click here to read about Polymer Clay & Pinterest Etiquette]
+[Click here to read get the Polymer Clay & Pinterest Guide]

 What do YOU do to get started in your creative hobby?
 Share your tips, ideas, & thoughts with us below!